GERMAN NEW MEDICINE THERAPY

 The “clearing” of traumatic experiences can potentially cause the onset of acute healing symptoms with the risks of serious complications, particularly during the Epileptoid Crisis.
 Any method aimed at unearthing and re-living old traumas might trigger emotional relapses, followed by the conflict-related physical symptoms - often to the surprise of both the patient and the therapist.

 Affirmation exercises can keep the memory of a particular conflict situation active, leading to re-occurring or chronic conditions.
 An example: A man suffered a DHS, when his employer told him that the much expected promotion did not go to him but to one of his colleagues.
 Once he got used to the situation, he developed bladder cancer (the healing symptom of a conflict of “not being able to mark the territory”).
 Because of his cancer, he was forced to go into early retirement.
 Although he was now away from the office (the location, where the “territorial marking conflict” occurred) and from his colleague (who invaded his “territory”), the bladder cancer became “chronic”.
-It turned out that the tracks that kept the conflict reoccurring and thus prolonged the healing of the cancer were the colleague-related affirmations that he was practicing several times a day.
+It turned out that the tracks that kept the conflict reoccurring and thus prolonged the healing of his cancer were the colleague-related affirmations that he was practicing several times a day.

 Many patients who are still able to be up and about throughout their conflict-active cancer stage (sympathicotonia) may become so tired during the ensuing healing phase (vagotonia) that they cannot even get out of bed.
 However, this condition is actually a very good sign indeed, and is even to be desired as the most optimal of conditions.